ExpenseGhost

 • Higher break-even if you're in a state with high franchise / minimum LLC fees (CA: $800/yr minimum franchise tax for S-corps + LLCs)

-• Skip entirely if income is volatile — switching back from S-corp is annoying; if you might have a $30K year next year, the S-corp becomes a tax burden, not a benefit
+• Skip entirely if income is volatile: switching back from S-corp is annoying, and if you might have a $30K year next year, the election becomes a tax burden, not a benefit

 What "reasonable compensation" means